Skip to content

 For agents that push commits directly:

-• Dedicated bot accounts with enforced signing — create a GitHub user or GitHub App for the agent; configure the signing key in the agent's git environment; require all commits from that account to be signed via branch protection or repository rulesets
+• Dedicated bot accounts with enforced signing — create a GitHub user or GitHub App for the agent, configure the signing key in the agent's git environment, and require all commits from that account to be signed via branch protection or repository rulesets

-• Platform-native signing — GitHub's Copilot cloud agent signs all its commits automatically as of April 3, 2026 (GitHub Changelog), enabling it to push to repositories with the "Require signed commits" rule enabled — previously a blocker
+• Platform-native signing — GitHub's Copilot cloud agent signs all its commits automatically as of April 3, 2026 (GitHub Changelog).
+This lets it push to repositories with the "Require signed commits" rule enabled, which previously blocked it

-The branch protection approach enforces signing at the policy layer: enable "Require signed commits" on main (or via a ruleset scoped to the branch pattern).
-Any agent that cannot present a valid signature is rejected at push time, not at review time.
+Branch protection enforces signing at the policy layer.
+Enable "Require signed commits" on main, or use a ruleset scoped to the branch pattern.
+GitHub then rejects any agent that cannot present a valid signature at push time, not at review time.

 sequenceDiagram